kasrasehat/Image-Reconstruction-from-Brain-Activity-FMRI/README.md

 ## trainV5:
 It is same as previous two version but a network is added in order to reconstruct fMRI from generated image.
 ## trainV6:
-It is the implementation of japanese paper which uses cross entropy loss
+It is the implementation of japanese paper which uses cross entropy loss and mse Loss
+## trainV7:
+It is the implementation of japanese paper which uses comparator in addition to previous losses

 In addition, there is two choice for normalization. first method is min-max and second is mean_std method